Photo by Benis Arapovic

 Recruitment and retention of valued employees have been longstanding headaches for employers.

-Hopefully, you’re able to retain key workers.
-If you’re finding it challenging to keep your best employees, you know the frustrations and cost of turnover.
+Hopefully, you’re able to retain key workers. however, if you’re finding it challenging to keep your best employees, you know the frustrations and cost of turnover.

 It’s important to identify and retain excellent workers.
 You can if you know which employees are most-likely to quit.